 What Do the Results Mean?

 Higher LDH levels in blood may be a sign of tissue damage or disease.
 Your blood LDH level can also let your doctor know if your disease is getting worse or whether your treatment is working.

 Normal levels of LDH in the blood can vary depending on the lab, but usually range between 140 units per liter (U/L) to 280 U/L for adults and tend to be higher for children and teens.

 In cerebrospinal fluid, normal levels are:

-- 70 U/L or lower for newborns
+- Less than 70 U/L for newborns

-- 40 U/L or lower for adults
+- Less than 40 U/L for adults

 Higher LDH levels in your cerebrospinal fluid may mean you have an infection or inflammation in your central nervous system.
 It could also mean you have a disease that affects your brain or spinal cord, like bacterial meningitis.